awesomephant/map-in-your-mind/directory-items/into-the-fold.md

 Into the Fold is a project that questions the ideology of the studio and gallery space, materialising in the form of an exhibition and publication through a temporary and spontaneous community of practice.

-This year Into the Fold brought together a diverse range of emerging and established creative practitioners and thinkers from the world of art and design.
+Curated by Marios Stamatis and James Edgar; Into the Fold brought together a diverse range of emerging and established creative practitioners and thinkers from art and design.

-Curated by Marios Stamatis and James Edgar

 Events and workshops by: Oliver Boulton, Edgar-Walker, Europa, Mattia Giussani, Sam Jones, Christopher Lacy, Vanessa Periam, Laure Prouvost, Flaminia Rossi, Eilis Searson, Caz Slattery, Harry Stayt and Konstantinos Trichas.